veldanie/drl_navigation/README.md

 2. Place the file in `bin/` directory, and unzip (or decompress) the file.

-3. Install all the dependencies from `navigation.txt`contains.
+3. Install all the dependencies from `navigation.txt`.

 # Instructions
 The file `dqn_agent.py` corresponds to the agent class and includes the methods for interacting with the environment and training the agent. `model.py` contains the neural network architecture.   `Navigation.ipynb`displays the solution.